50 Fun Facts About Dogs

 Dogs only have sweat glands in their paws

 Even though they sweat out through the pads of their paws, their main form of cooling down is panting.
-Pet owners, beware of these signs of heatstroke in dogs.
+So these long-haired dogs are definitely feeling toasty.

 “Dog breath” is actually unhealthy